Tree-sitter

 Injected Language

-When defining which language is used to parse the region, you can either specify the injection.language variable (using Variable predicates) or use the @injection.language capture to specify a node whose textual content is parsed (useful for code fences where a language identifier is directly specified in the document).
+When defining which language is used to parse the region, you can either specify the injection.language metadata key (using Directives) or use the @injection.language capture to specify a node whose textual content is parsed (useful for code fences where a language identifier is directly specified in the document).

 The language identifier specified is parsed using Injection regular expressions to allow for potential differences in language identifier formats depending on the parent language.
 If no injection regular expression matches, the syntax engine checks if any syntax is registered whose name is the same as the identifier.